-PART 3 SKILL DEVELOPMENT, EDUCATION AND TRAINING

-- 3.1 How is an employee classified? - 3.2 What is a Skills Matrix/Job Model? - 3.3 How do employees develop their skills? - 3.4 Does the employer provide induction training? - 3.5 Will the employer develop a career plan for employees? - 3.6 Will an employee be paid for training? - 3.7 How does an employee progress to a higher "Job Model"? - 3.8 Can an employee be adjusted to a lower "Job Model"? - 3.9 Will the organisation review an employees' performance?

-PART 4 WAGES AND ALLOWANCES

-- 4.1 What wages are employees paid? - 4.2 Is an employees pay based on how much work they do? - 4.3 Do I receive extra money if I use my own motor vehicle for work? - 4.4 Do employees get pay increases before the agreement finishes? - 4.5 How does the organisation pay wages?

-PART 5 HOURS OF WORK

-- 5.1 When and what times do employees have to work? - 5.2 Do employees get extra pay if they work overtime? - 5.3 Are employees paid for meal breaks? - 5.4 Do employees have a morning tea break? - 5.5 What happens if there is not enough work for employees? - 5.6 Can the organisation change the times employees work?

-PART 6 LEAVE ENTITLEMENTS

-- 6.1 Are employees entitled to sick leave? - 6.2 Can employees stay home and look after their family? - 6.3 Are employees entitled to Annual Leave? - 6.4 Are employees entitled to Long Service Leave? - 6.5 Do employees get paid if they go to a funeral? - 6.6 Do employees get paid on a Public Holiday? - 6.7 Are employees entitled to Parental Leave? - 6.8 Can employees have leave without pay?

-PART 7 ORGANISATION POLICY AND PROCEDURES

-- 7.1 What do employees do if they have a grievance or a dispute with the organisation or another employee? - 7.2 What does the organisation do if an employee does something wrong? - 7.3 Do employees have to follow the organisations policies and code of conduct? - 7.4 What is the role of the Workers Committees?
+PART 3 SKILL DEVELOPMENT, EDUCATION AND TRAINING 3.1 3.2 3.3 3.4 3.5 3.6 3.7 3.8 3.9 How is an employee classified?
+What is a Skills Matrix/Job Model?
+How do employees develop their skills?
+Does the employer provide induction training?
+Will the employer develop a career plan for employees?
+Will an employee be paid for training?
+How does an employee progress to a higher "Job Model"?
+Can an employee be adjusted to a lower "Job Model"?
+Will the organisation review an employees' performance?
+PART 4 WAGES AND ALLOWANCES 4.1 4.2 4.3 4.4 4.5 What wages are employees paid?
+Is an employees pay based on how much work they do?
+Do I receive extra money if I use my own motor vehicle for work?
+Do employees get pay increases before the agreement finishes?
+How does the organisation pay wages?
+PART 5 HOURS OF WORK 5.1 5.2 5.3 5.4 5.5 5.6 When and what times do employees have to work?
+Do employees get extra pay if they work overtime?
+Are employees paid for meal breaks?
+Do employees have a morning tea break?
+What happens if there is not enough work for employees?
+Can the organisation change the times employees work?
+PART 6 LEAVE ENTITLEMENTS 6.1 6.2 6.3 6.4 6.5 6.6 6.7 6.8 Are employees entitled to sick leave?
+Can employees stay home and look after their family?
+Are employees entitled to Annual Leave?
+Are employees entitled to Long Service Leave?
+Do employees get paid if they go to a funeral?
+Do employees get paid on a Public Holiday?
+Are employees entitled to Parental Leave?
+Can employees have leave without pay?
+PART 7 ORGANISATION POLICY AND PROCEDURES 7.1 7.2 7.3 7.4 What do employees do if they have a grievance or a dispute with the organisation or another employee?
+What does the organisation do if an employee does something wrong?
+Do employees have to follow the organisations policies and code or conduct?
+What is the role of the Workers Committees?

+Draft 20/11/06 Page 3 of 54
-PART 8 OCCUPATIONAL HEALTH AND SAFETY

-- 8.1 Does the organisation have to provide a safe workplace? - 8.2 Do employees receive protective clothing and safety equipment for work? - 8.3 What happens if an employee is injured at work? - 8.4 Does the organisation provide First Aid facilities? - 8.5 Can an employee use hand or power tools at work?

-PART 9 MISCELLANEOUS

-9.1 Are employees entitled to receive Superannuation?

-PART 10 SIGNING THE AGREEMENT

-SCHEDULE "A" - Pro-rata Award Based Wages

-SCHEDULE "B" - Skills Matrix/Job Models

-SCHEDULE "C" - Skills Assessment Process

-SCHEDULE "D" - Assessment Tool Pro-rata Award Based Wages
+PART 8 OCCUPATIONAL HEALTH AND SAFETY Does the organisation have to provide a safe workplace?
+8.1 8.2 Do employees receive protective clothing and safety equipment for work?
+8.3 What happens if an employee is injured at work?
+8.4 Does the organisation provide First Aid facilities?
+Can an employee use hand or power tools at work?
+8.5 PART 9 MISCELLANEOUS 9.1 Are employees entitled to receive Superannuation?
+PART 10 SIGNING THE AGREEMENT SCHEDULE "A" - Pro-rata Award Based Wages SCHEDULE "B" - Skills Matrix/Job Models SCHEDULE "C" - Skills Assessment Process SCHEDULE "D" - Assessment Tool Pro-rata Award Based Wages